mvysny/vaadin-kotlin-pwa/README.md

 * No access to native APIs - only the browser-provided APIs are available.
 * No offline mode unless you develop your app in JavaScript, as a part of the service worker.
 * You won't be able to achieve the same performance as with the native app; so no games.
+* You will need a SSL certificate since PWAs only work over https
 * You will need to pay for cloud hosting, SSL certificate and DNS domain yourself.
 The most easy way to set up all that is with Heroku;
   you can also pay for a virtual server, get the SSL certificate for free from Let's Encrypt and setup Tomcat to host your app.
 * You are responsible for your app's security; when your app is hacked, all of your user data may be compromised.